Learn about the culture, beliefs and daily life of two of the ancient civilizations that most fascinate us: Ancient Egypt and Rome .

 We are a training entity certified by DGERT – Training Entity Certificate No. 1800/2015 – so the certificate has international validity.
 Know more.

-The course price (a single payment) includes all content, assessment and certificate.
+The courses price (a single payment) includes all content, assessment and certificates.
 The value is exempt from VAT under paragraph 10 of Article 9 of the CIVA.

-However, you can freely browse the entire courses without any restrictions 24 hours a day, according to your interests and your own work method.
+However, you can freely browse the entire 2 courses of the bundle – Ancient Egypt and Rome – without any restrictions 24 hours a day, according to your interests and your own work method.

 You can consult here the Rules of Operation of Online Courses